googleapis/gax-java/README.md

 Java 8 or above is required for using this library.

-To build this project, JDK 11 or above is required.
+To build this project, JDK 11 or above, Bazel 4, basic UNIX commands (e.g., `cat`) are required.
 The build produces Java bytecode targeted for Java 8.

 Contributing
 ------------